 The cavity was then filled, leaving space for the last layer of saturated dentine (A4) using the condensing tip of Compothixo, used in intermittent vibration mode (it is enough to rest your finger on the switch without pressing all the way down on the release)

-The coronal dentine was applied in two steps, the cusps being modelled alternatively with the Compothixo pointed tip.
+The coronal dentine was applied in two steps, the cusps being modeled alternatively with the Compothixo pointed tip.

-Also in this case used with intermittent vibration to enhance the adaptation and morphology, without the material becoming rolled up around the tip.
+Used with intermittent vibration in this step too to enhance the adaptation and morphology, without the material becoming rolled up around the tip.

 Ochre was used in order to achieve an even more saturated dentine, and Brown was used characterize the fissures.

-and then the modelling tip in intermittent vibration, in order to further enhance adaptation and morphology.
+…And then the modeling tip in intermittent vibration, in order to further enhance adaptation and morphology.

 A thin layer of glycerine was applied to the surface before the final polymerization, thus avoiding the occurrence of surface oxygen inhibition.

-The finishing is thus made much easier as, by constructing the occlusal table step by step, any excesses are kept to a minimum.
+The finishing is thus made much easier as, by constructing the occlusal table step by step, excess is kept to a minimum.
 A diamond-coated bur (20 microns) or multi-bladed burs with 8-12 blades were used.

 The interproximal finish was achieved using an EVA handpiece with blades of decreasing grain size.

-The exact same steps were carried out in the tooth 2,5, first, placing and wedging the matrix.
+The exact same steps were carried out on tooth 25, first, placing and wedging the matrix.

 And final enamel layer.

-This clinical case was concluded by carrying out restoration work on 2.4
+This clinical case was concluded by carrying out the restoration procedure on 24.

 When everything is complete, the polishing phase can be simplified by using Rubber Points (Opti1Step)